henite2005/powerbi_flight_dashboard/README.md

 - Leverage table visuals to export granular-level data for reports.

 📬 Feedback & Suggestions
-Please request the raw file via henite2005@gmail.com You can also report bugs or feature suggestions via henite2005@gmail.com
+Please request the raw files via henite2005@gmail.com You can also report bugs or feature suggestions via henite2005@gmail.com

 Thank you.
 Karibu sana.